biolink/biolink-model/docs/actively_involved_in.md

----
-parent: Slots
-title: biolink:actively_involved_in
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: actively_involved_in
+# Type: actively involved in

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between a continuant and a process or function, where the continuant actively contributes to part or all of the process or function it realizes

 URI: [biolink:actively_involved_in](https://w3id.org/biolink/vocab/actively_involved_in)

 ## Domain and Range